claudiotalarico/vlsi-2025/osic-setup-tutorial.md

    To find the version of your Windows OS press the **`windows logo key + R`** and then type **`winver`** in the Run dialog box<br>
    or <br>
    navigate to `Start > Settings > System > About`<br><br>
-   Alternatively, you can also run the following PowerShell command:
+   Alternatively, you can also run the following <mark>PowerShell</mark> command:
    ```
    systeminfo | findstr -r /C:"^OS Name:" /C:"^OS Version:"
    ```